Actindo-AG/Documentation/POS/Integration/07_ManageOffers.md

 > [Info] You have to repeat this procedure for each offer you want to assign the QuickSelect Category to.

 [comment]: <> (Is there an alternative to manually assign each offer?)
-[comment]: <> (JULIAN: Hier könnten man noch unterbringen wie man zusätzliche Felder mapped ausm PIM raus oder Felder ausm Omni-Channel ins PIM übernimmt)
+[comment]: <> (JULIAN: Hier könnten man noch unterbringen wie man zusätzliche Felder mapped aus PIM raus oder Felder aus Omni-Channel ins PIM übernimmt)